WillUHD/CourseResources/README.md

 # GPAResources
-Continuously updated course profile of SHSID's updated curriculums for the GPA Calculator app
+Continuously updated course profile of SHSID's new curriculums for the GPA Calculator app

 > [!note]
 > The contents of this repository are proprietary, all rights reserved.
 If you would like to fork, modify, or copy this code, notify me in advance.

 ### `./presets.plist`
 - This is the current course profile for SHSID's high school, and will be continuously updated
+- **LAST UPDATE**: `March 3, 2026`
 - Resources (via gh-proxy mirror) is used by the [GPA Calc app](https://apps.apple.com/us/app/gpa-calculator-by-michel/id1540111715)
 - Original app made by [MichelG](https://github.com/michelg10/GPA-Calculator), updated by me (WillUHD)